'Gary from Chicago': A tale of redemption at the Oscars

 In 2012, California voters overwhelmingly approved the Three Strikes Reform Act, also known as Proposition 36, which eliminated life sentences for non-serious, nonviolent crimes.
 Inmates sentenced to life in prison for minor third strike crimes could receive a reduced sentence if a court determined the prisoner no longer poses an unreasonable threat to public safety.

-"The reactions of people who are offended by Gary's presence at the Oscars, first of all, don't reflect the overwhelming support from California voters who passed these reforms, don't reflect the judgment of the court that found he was no longer a threat to public safety and fly in the face of opportunities for reform, rehabilitation and redemption," Michael Romano, director of the Three Strikes Project, said Wednesday.
+"The reactions of people who are offended by Gary's presence at the Oscars, first of all, don't reflect the overwhelming support from California voters who passed these reforms, don't reflect the judgment of the court that found he was no longer a threat to public safety and fly in the face of opportunities for reform, rehabilitation and redemption," Romano said.

 "The reform in California has been a tremendous success both in terms of public policy, but I also think in terms of personal redemption.
 On the policy level the number of people who have gone back to prison is about five times better than the average recidivism rate of people leaving prison."

-Romano said more than 2,000 inmates sentenced to life in prison for nonviolent crimes under California's three strikes law have been released from custody since 2012.
+Romano said more than 2,000 inmates sentenced to life in prison for nonviolent crimes under California's three strikes law have been released since 2012.

 "Both from a policy level and a personal level and what little we know about Gary ... his personality showed, I hope, a glimpse that there is redemption and grace and an opportunity for rehabilitation," Romano said.